pauloevpr/solid-wire/README.md

 > A common question that arises from the example above is - if the namespace is the same as the user ID, why do I need an extra step to get the current user?
 And why do I need to check it user ID really matches the namespace?
 The answer is simple - for security reasons.
 Being a server function, the `sync` function is very much a public API endpoint, which means we should never trust the inputs coming in.
 The `getUser` function in the example uses [SolidStart sessions](https://docs.solidjs.com/solid-start/advanced/session#sessions) to determine the current user, which is the correct way to check if the user is authenticated.

+# Hooks

+TODO: explain how to use hooks to transform the data when writing/reading; use encrytion use case as example

 # Auth

 TBD: explain more about using namespaces to isolate indexed-db instances?